YorKnEz/snake-games/README.md

 ## Embedded x86 assembly

-This is a snake game made in x86 assembly, embedded in a C++.
+This is a snake game made in x86 assembly, embedded in C++.

 ### How to run it